celestino/components/README.md

 ###Testing
-Brickoo has been tested with PHPUnit 3.7.
+Brickoo has been tested with PHPUnit 4.0.

 ###Contributing
 Brickoo is an open source project.
 If you would like to contribute to Brickoo, please take a look at the [Coding Standards](http://brickoo.com/#coding_standards).

-###Requests
-Most of the implementations are strongly closed.
-They could be opened if the reason does increase the usability for everybody.
-Project specific requests may be rejected.

 ###License